taher435/taher435.github.io/_posts/2020-06-19-run-angular-tests-in-parallel-bitbucket-pipeline.md

 Most answers on SO and other forums will suggest you to run Chrome on linux with `--no-sandbox` option.
 But, we tried that and it did not help.

-After setting up `karma-parallel` our testing time was reduced to under 2 minutes (from 4 minutes).
+After setting up `karma-parallel`, our testing time reduced to under 2 minutes (from 4 minutes).

 Happy coding!